tbm-2303/OLA3_AI/README.md

+## final notes:
+There are also alot of techniques that can be utilize along with the framework to improve the outcome.
+We can, for example, use the Chain-of-thought technique combined with the four t's framework in cases where the task is complicated or involves multiple steps.
+By including some examples of outcomes combined with some reasoning behind the outcome, the model should be able to use this reasoning for future tasks.
+Key words such as, "think step by step" should/can be included at the end of the end of the "tasks" or in the "tone".

 Terms/techniques:

 - zero-shot: Simple prompt with no examples.
 Large LLM's are trained on ALOT of data and can handle alot of tasks without any examples.
 - few-shot: When the task at hand is more complex, providing examples of desired outputs can help the LLM recognize the pattern.
 Few-shot prompting also has its limitations.
 The LLM will still miss the pattern in some cases, specially if the task is about reasoning.
 In these cases, the task might need to be broken down into smaller chunks.
 - Chain-of-Thought (CoT) Prompting: This is close to few-shot prompting but with some extra added reasoning in the examples.
 Instead of just providing the outcome, the reasoning behind the outcome is also included.
-Providing instructions like "Think step by step" in the reasoning chain, combined with 1 or 2 example reasoning chains, could make the LLM pick up on the pattern automatically.
+Providing instructions like "Think step by step" in the reasoning chain, combined with 1 or 2 examples, could make the LLM pick up on the pattern automatically.